 Another neighborhood heavily impacted by the flood, Czech Village has seen much change over the last ten years, but remains a destination for dining, museum visits and for shopping —especially for antiques and vintage items.

-“It’s hard not to rave about all the progress that has been made,” said Gail Naughton, President and CEO of the National Czech & Slovak Museum & Library.
+“It’s hard not to rave about all the progress that has been made,” said Gail Naughton, former President and CEO of the National Czech & Slovak Museum & Library.
 The Museum, which was devastated in the flood and then physically moved to higher ground within the neighborhood to avoid future flooding, committed right away to doing their part in bringing the neighborhood back.

 “We knew Czech Village needed the Museum and we wanted to support the recovery of this neighborhood,” Naughton said.